1anshu-stack/movibooking_api_node/README.md

 Third api: /mba/api/v1/theatres/:id/movies
 → This api will try to fetch all the movies running in the theatre with the given id.

+Forth api: /mba/api/v1/theatres/:theatreId/movies/:movieId
+→ A particular movie is present in a particular theatre or not.